+To prove Condition (a) of the soundness definition (subsection~\ref{subsec:qkdDefs}), note that by Theorems~\ref{mainthmprelim}, the $SAE$-state (where $S$ is the aborting decision bit, and $E$ is the adversary's system) before information reconciliation has $(1- \delta/3)N$ extractable bits with soundness error $\epsilon'_{s}:=K\exp(-bqN)$.
+By definition, $P_{\mathrm{EIR}}$ communicates $\le(1-c(\lambda))N + O(\log 1/\epsilon)$ bits.
+Thus the yield in $A$ after information reconciliation is at least

+If necessary, we lower the upper-bound for $q$ so that in the above, $O(q)\le \delta/3$.
+Thus the yield in $A$ is at least $(r_G-\delta) N=rN$.
+Since $P_{\textrm{EIR}}$ does not abort or change $AE$, the final state when restricted to $SAE$ remains unchanged, thus is $\epsilon'_{s}$-close to a mixture of an aborting state and a state where $A$ has $rN$ extractable bits.

-We now bound the probability of the event $E_{\neq}$ that the protocol does not abort and Alice and Bob's keys disagree.
-Let $D$ be the event that $|O+B|\le (1/2-\lambda)N$.
-Denote by $E$ the event in Enq.~(\ref{eqn:qkdevent}), that is, the protocol before information reconciliation not aborting yet $D$ is true.
-Denote by $E_\textrm{IR}$ the event that the Efficient Information Reconciliation Protocol~\ref{fig:eir} does not abort yet $\tilde B\ne O$.
-Then
+To satisfy soundness condition (b) (see subsection~\ref{subsec:qkdDefs}), we now bound the probability of the event $E_{\neq}$ that the protocol does not abort and Alice and Bob's keys ($A$ and $\tilde A$) disagree.
+That is, with $P$ being the passing event (\ref{eqn:EventPassing}),